Dental Bonding — Dental Service in Seattle

 The tooth-colored, putty-like resin material is then applied, molded, and smoothed onto the tooth to achieve the desired shape.
 The resin is then hardened with a special light, which bonds the material to the tooth’s surface.

 Ending the dental bonding treatment, the dentist will trim, shape, and polish the bonded material to match the gloss of the rest of the tooth.
 The entire procedure can take approximately 30 to 60 minutes per tooth.

 It typically lasts 4 to 8 years, depending on its placement and the type of food consumed by the patient.
 The placement of the bonding material on the tooth is critical in determining the longevity of a dental bond.

 If the material is applied to the tooth’s edge, the force of the bite will most likely chip it off.
 Meanwhile, food that requires a lot of chewing, or is too hard, weakens a dental bond.
-When eating with bonded front teeth, dentists recommend avoiding biting directly from the front because the structure of the dental bond may be jeopardised.
+When eating with bonded front teeth, dentists recommend avoiding biting directly from the front because the structure of the dental bond may be jeopardized.

 The cost of a dental bonding treatment varies from location to location.
-Furthermore, dental bonding is a cosmetic procedure; therefore, most insurance companies do not cover it.
+Furthermore, bonding is a cosmetic procedure; therefore, most insurance companies do not cover it.
 However, you can always call your insurance company and inquire about their policy on the coverage of cosmetic dental procedures.

 Teeth Bonding Dental Service in Seattle

 At Sue Vetter’s dental clinic in Seattle, you will experience a comfortable and hygienic environment.
 Our dental experts and entire staff are incredibly welcoming and cooperative so all our clients can enjoy the best dental care possible.